MariaLundgren/frozan/README.md

     an image next to it and beneath all the different flavors of ice cream that the company offers.
 - Our Location
-    - The location section will contain three buttons with the cities that the ice cream shops are available in and a Google maps where you can see where in the city the shops are located.
+    - The location section will contain three buttons that will take the user to the cities that the ice cream shops are available in on the Google maps map.
 This section will also contain the opening hours of the ice cream shops.
 - Contact
     - The contact section will contain a contact form that users can use if they want to get in contact with the company.
-All the fields in the form will be required to fill for the user to be able to send the contact form.
+All the fields in the form will be required to fill out for the user to be able to send the contact form.
 When submitting the form with all the valid information a model with a thank you message will appear if the submit was successful.
     If something is wrong and the form isn't submitted an error message will appear that prompts the user to try again later.
 - 404 page